gordonwatts/hep-programming-hints/awkward-hints.md

 Awkward *does not* have a `ak.max` - but the `python` `max` and `min` functions work on awkward arrays.

+When using awkward functions, do not pass `None` for the `axis` argument.

 ## Sorting

 Use **`ak.sort`**.
 By default `ak.sort(array)` sorts along the last axis (`axis=-1`, i.e. within each sublist).
 For example: